 After corporate restructuring efforts by Control Data in 1992, Ceridian Corporation emerged as provider of outsourced HR/Payroll services with the goal of becoming a full-service global source for HR administration and management solutions.
 Along the way, Ceridian has made significant infrastructure investments including: the 1993 acquisition of Systems Tax Service (a payroll tax services firm); the 1995 acquisition of Centrefile (the United Kingdom's largest payroll processing outsourcer); the 1995 purchase of Comdata (a transportation/gaming industry transaction processer); the 1998 buy-out of LifeWorks (a massive Employee Assistance Program subsidiary of Work/Family Directions); the 1998 buy-out of Toronto Dominion Bank's and Canadian Imperial Bank of Commerce's payroll outsourcing operations (establishing Ceridian Canada); the 1999 acquisition of ABR Information Services (the United States' largest 3rd-party benefits administration firm); the 2000 phased buy-out of Stored Value Systems (the United States' largest provider of stored value cards); the 2002 acquisitions of GLS Benefits Services, HR Comply, and IBM's Commercial Employee Service Center; the 2004 acquisition of Recruiting Solutions International (a provider of online recruiting/workforce management offerings); the 2004 purchase of Information Technology Systems (an Ireland-based HR software company); the 2006 purchase of Leade Health (a health coaching firm that focuses on weight and stress management, as well as substance cessation and heart health); and finally the acquisition of Versult (a leading workforce management consulting firm).

 Ceridian was acquired by Thomas H. Lee Partners (and Fidelity National Financial) in late 2007 at which point the company ceased the public trading of its common stock.
 Although due to this acquisition, Ceridian has returned to being a privately held company (and keeping tight reins on much of its organizational data), the firm remains relatively open with its success.
-In fact, the latest (2010) released figures for the company indicate annual revenues are sitting at $1.49B.
+In fact, released figures for the company indicate annual revenues are sitting at $1.49B.

 In many ways these revenues are a product of the conglomerate nature of the company, but Ceridian's strategic partnerships have also helped propel the company to its current state of success.
 Most notably, Ceridian developed working relationships with Workday and SuccessFactors (SFSF) and with at least the latter company had jockeyed to have payroll, time & attendance, and tax filing functionality integrated into the SuccessFactors Employee Central 2.0 offering.
 Likewise, Workday's relationship with Ceridian was similarly built on the presupposition that Ceridian would be focusing on the administrative "system of record" facet for organizations while talent management was handled by the partner company.
 Unfortunately for Ceridian, it appears that Workday's strategic plans to become a viable end-to-end solution have thwarted most of the tactical gains that Ceridian achieved with the partnership.
 As well, SuccessFactors acquisition by SAP created yet another unplanned impediment in Ceridian's plans.
 While this leaves the company in a bit of a tight spot regarding future revenue drivers, it does not appear to have affected their current offerings—reviewed here in more detail.